 Do you have something that integrates with builds.sr.ht?
 Submit a patch for this page!

-git.sr.ht can submit builds for you if you store your manifest in the
+git.sr.ht will automatically submit builds for you if you store a manifest in

-be submitted.
-If the repo you pushed to is present in the manifest's sources
+will be submitted.
+If the repo you pushed to is present in the manifest's

-array, we'll edit it to point to the ref you just pushed.
-You can also submit
+sources array, we'll edit it to point to the ref you just pushed.
+You can also